 Sounds like a funny question, but what is the right answer?
 Is there a universal unwritten rule?
 Should you always wave so that other runners will see you as friendly?
 Or should you only wave at people you know so that a stranger won't think you are a potential stalker?

 In Texas, it is typical to wave and even say hello to every runner you pass on your runs.
 Heck, I wave at runners, walkers, people's dogs, and even a few passing motorists who yell out the window.
-I figure they are either saying "Hi!", because they know me or they are admiring my running technique.
 Either way, a wave is indicated.
 I also talk nonstop while I run, so people either love to run with me or find me incredibly annoying.
 I was even told to shut up by another runner while running a marathon.
 Guess they were having a bad day.
 I know my incessant chatter can be distracting, but what about the wave?